Enumeration of singular varieties with tangency conditions: Algebraic cobordism theory of bundles and divisors on varieties

-Since our goal is to count singular subvarieties with tangency conditions with a smooth divisor by deriving a degeneration formula, in this section we will study the algebraic cobordism group of bundles and divisors on varieties.
+The main goal of the paper is the enumeration of singular subvarieties from sections of bundles with given tangency conditions with a smooth divisor.
+In this section we will study how the data of the problem-- varieties, bundles, divisors-- can be degenerated.
+In other words, we will discuss the algebraic cobordism theory of bundles and divisors on varieties.